-This command is a replacement for NETFPGAUPD command, and it accepts sector number (instead of location number for FPGAUPD).
+This command is a replacement for \NETFPGAUPD command, and it accepts sector number (instead of location number for FPGAUPD).

-You must use this command with extreme caution not to overwrite factory image at sectors 0-3.
+You must use this command with extreme caution not to overwrite the main, factory image locations, at sectors 0-3.
 If any of these sectors selected, command will prompt to confirm operation even if flag F is set.

+To update factory image location with regular image, you must use sector number 0: CALL FLUPDATE(0).
 If, for some reason, factory image is corrupt, you will have to use USB blaster, ByteBlaster-II or GR8blaster device to reload factory image into the GR8NET because without this image GR8NET will not operate.